-Preservation expenses includes such items as resurfacing and restriping.
+Preservation expense includes such items as resurfacing and restriping.
 The budgeted amounts are based on projected requirements to keep the roadway in good condition and, therefore, the expenses related to preservation can vary significantly from year to year.
-Preservation expense decreased 47% in fiscal year 2014 but then increased by 749% in fiscal year 2015.
-Preservation expenses were driven even lower than anticipated in fiscal years 2013 and 2014 because projects started later than expected, but then made a notable rebound in fiscal year 2015 due to large resurfacing projects getting underway.
+Preservation expense increased 749% in fiscal year 2015 and then increased an additional 302% in fiscal year 2016.
+Preservation expenses were driven lower than anticipated in fiscal year 2014 because projects started later than expected, but then made a notable rebound in fiscal years 2015 and 2016 due to large resurfacing projects getting underway.

 Other expenses are expenses that were not part of our OM&A budget, but also were not capitalized.
 These expenses are expected to fluctuate from year to year depending upon the amount spent on non-capitalized projects.
-Other expenses decreased 38% between fiscal years 2013 and 2014 and decreased by another 13% between fiscal year 2014 and 2015.
+Other expenses decreased 13% between fiscal years 2014 and 2015 and decreased by another 41% between fiscal year 2015 and 2016.

-There were losses in capital assets in fiscal year 2013 and 2015, as anticipated.
+There were losses in capital assets in fiscal year 2015 and 2016 as anticipated.
 There have been various bridges and toll plaza lanes removed and/or demolished to make way for road widening, extension and interchange projects over the past few fiscal years.
-Also contributing to the loss in capital assets in fiscal year 2015 was a loss on the sale of surplus property.
-There was a gain on capital assets in fiscal year 2014 due to a gain on the sale of surplus property.
+Also contributing to the loss in capital assets were losses on the sale of various surplus property.
+Also, the Airport Mainline Toll Plaza was demolished in fiscal year 2016.

-There was a restatement of net position due to GASB No. 68 which called for government employers to start recording their proportionate share of the net pension liability related to cost-sharing multiple-employer defined benefit pension plans.
-CFX participates in the Florida Retirement System pension plan so these pension-related items were recorded in the current fiscal year and as an adjustment to net position as of July 1, 2014.
+In fiscal year 2015 there was a restatement of net position due to GASB 68 which called for government employers to start recording their proportionate share of the net pension liability related to cost-sharing multiple-employer defined benefit pension plans.
+CFX participates in the Florida Retirement System pension plan so these pension-related items were recorded in fiscal years 2015 and 2016 and as an adjustment to net position as of July 1, 2014.